Coalitions and Collaboratives

 - Arthur, Hooker, Lincoln, Logan, McPherson, and Thomas counties

-Current work includes organizing and attending health fairs to provide cardiovascular screenings, wellness education, and insurance resources, as well as developing a coordinated cardiovascular health educational media plan.
+Current work includes organizing and attending health fairs to provide cardiovascular screenings, wellness education, and developing a coordinated cardiovascular health educational media plan.
+Group members are planning cooking classes and placing BP stations around the West Central District.

 Heart Disease and Stroke Program Logo